 NEOMED is in full compliance with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, and will provide appropriate accommodations for qualified applicants.

-Students wishing to apply for a change in residency status for tuition purposes must file a NEOMED Application for Ohio Residency, along with supporting documentation, at the Office of Enrollment Services (students applying to the B.S./M.D., Bacc/MD, or Post-Bacc/MD programs can file for a residency status change at their undergraduate university).
+Students wishing to apply for a change in residency status for tuition purposes must file a NEOMED Application for Ohio Residency, along with supporting documentation, at the Office of the Registrar (students applying to the B.S./M.D., Bacc/MD, or Post-Bacc/MD programs can file for a residency status change at their undergraduate university).
 Application materials and all appropriate documentation must be submitted by the published deadlines below.
+Additionally students may also now submit their application via the Banner Self Service secure document upload.
 Students will be notified of their status as their application is reviewed; depending on the volume of applications received, this will take at least a few weeks and may be months.
 Applications are reviewed in the order received.